ivanzzeth/ethereum-jsonrpc-gateway/README.md

 - Balancing require upstreams count >= 2
   Balancing strategy proxy will retry failed request in other upstreams as same as fallback strategy proxy, but at the same time, switch to next upstream when handling successful.

+### Relay

+TODO:
+- Relay require upstreams count >= 2
+  Relay strategy proxy will send requests to at least 2/3 nodes only if method is `eth_sendRawTransaction` and with Balancing strategy.

 ## Contributing